cdevents/community/FAQ.md

 # Frequently Asked Questions (FAQ)

 Welcome to the **CDEvents FAQ**!
 This page provides answers to common questions about CDEvents.
-Whether you're new to CDEvents or looking to deepen your understanding, you'll find valuable information here.
-If you don't find the answer you're looking for, please refer to our [documentation](https://cdevents.dev/docs/), [whitepaper](https://cdevents.dev/docs/wpaper/), or explore relevant discussions on [GitHub](https://github.com/cdevents).
+Whether you are new to CDEvents or looking to deepen your understanding, you will find valuable information here.
+If you do not find the answer you are looking for, please refer to our [documentation](https://cdevents.dev/docs/), [whitepaper](https://cdevents.dev/docs/wpaper/), or explore relevant discussions on [GitHub](https://github.com/cdevents).

 ---